 101. The General Assembly may appoint a Commission of one or more persons with full powers to deal with all matters submitted to it and any other urgent matters which may arise from time to time.
-When a Commission consists of two or more members, the Commission elects its Chairman.
+When a Commission consists of two or more members, the Assembly appoints the Chairman.